cha87de/clouds-exercises/ex-5/lesson-containers.md

 ## Task: Create Containers with Docker

-Create a new virtual machine named "docker" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
+Create a new virtual machine named "docker" in openstack with flavor small from Ubuntu 16.04, attach a floating IP  and log into this VM via SSH.
 Inside the VM, let's install software for Docker [1].

 ```
 sudo apt-get install \